CrazyPingu/lane-departure-prevention-CARLA/README.md

 ## Run

-The server is run at ***localhost:2000*** by default.
+The Carla server is run at ***localhost:2000*** by default.

 Below the steps necessary to try the system:

 1. Run an instance of the *Carla server* (tested on **Carla 0.9.15**)
 2. Run the ***lane_departure_prevention*** python notebook

-According to the *input device* you want to use run the corresponding cell in the python notebook.
+According to the *input device* you want to use, run the corresponding cell in the python notebook.

+If you are using a *steering wheel* peripheral, make sure to modify ***wheel_config.ini*** in order to have a correct mapping of the signals sent from your input device.